-Overall PPA outcomes for Projects seeking 9% Tax Credits are valid for all competitive scoring rounds held under the QAP.
-PPA evaluation and notification letters issued under a previous QAP are not valid under the QAP.

-Sponsors who submitted a PPA and received a PPA evaluation and notification letter under a prior QAP and but did not receive a Tax Credit allocation for the corresponding Project, but wish to pursue Tax Credits for the same or similar Project must resubmit a new PPA subject to the requirements of the QAP.
+PPA evaluation and notification letters issued prior to the 2024-2025 Qualified Allocation Plan are not valid under the QAP.
+Sponsors who received a PPA evaluation and notification letter under a QAP prior to the 2024-2025 Qualified Allocation Plan but did not receive a Tax Credit allocation must resubmit a new PPA subject to the requirements of the 2026 QAP.